tereehn/Logger/readme.md

 ```

 ## Setup handler
-Set up handler, responsible for writing logs to file.
-Handler can be utilized by adding optional parameters such as directory where log messages will be stored,
-maximum size of file and maximum number of files.
-If parameters are not provided, default values will be assigned.
-When maximum file size is reached, then handler rotates file.
+Set up a handler that is responsible for writing logs to a file.
+The handler can be customized by adding optional parameters such as the directory where log messages will be stored, the maximum file size, and the maximum number of files.
+If no parameters are provided, default values will be assigned.
+When the maximum file size is reached, the handler will automatically rotate the file.

 ```java
 RotatingFileHandler handler = new RotatingFileHandler.FileHandlerBuilder("test.log").fileRoot("testdir/").maxFileSize(200).build();